Ayu-zh/Azure-MultiOS-VM-Lab/README.md

-# Azure-MultiOS-VM-Lab
-A lab environment on Azure with automated deployment of both Windows and Linux virtual machines using scripts.
+# Azure Multi-OS VM Lab Environment
+A cloud-based lab with Linux and Windows VMs on Azure, showcasing VM provisioning, scripting, networking, and cost optimization for Penthara Mohali.

+## Status
+Work in progress.
+Full setup and documentation coming soon.